 Latest Play Room News

 Our Jellyfish children have been on bug hunts in the garden using the magnifying glasses to seek them out.
 They have been looking at their colours and patterns and learning the colour names and making pictures of the different insects.
-The children will be exploring this further next week so please feel free to send in pictures of the children exploring their own gardens.
 We also have some visitors to the garden taking advantage of the feeders we have put out - our squirrel neighbours have kept the children entertained as they run along the fencing.
 The children have been talking about the different foods the squirrels like to eat.

 The children have shown great interest in listening to different stories with 'Bear Hunt' being a particular favourite.
 They children used their imagination when they went for a bear hunt in the garden.
 They spent time searching for the bear exploring different natural textures outside and pretending to growl and move like a bear.

 The Sea Turtle children have been talking about colours, patterns and sequences and they too went on a bug hunt.
 They have been counting the number of legs on different insects and made insect sequences.
 The children have made a lovely insect display.
 They have also been developing their gross motor skills taking part in football games, weaving round cones with the balls.
 They also took part in some running races moving their bodies in different ways.
 The children have explored body movement further with Yoga sessions manipulating their bodies into different positions such as tree and mountain whilst stretching and balancing.